MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/troubleshooting-dns-dynamic-update-issues.md

 #### Method 2

-Create zone with Private IP root range to avoid any misses.
+To avoid any misses, create zone with private IP root range.
 For example:

 - 168.192.in-addr.arpa
 - 16.172.in-addr.arpa